Semiotics

 - everything comes from Peirce ultimately and before him João Poinsot apparently. but a lot of (bio)semiotics in the US comes from Tom Sebeok who comes from the Tartu school i think? which comes out of Soviet cybernetics. i might not have this exactly right.

-- that sort of semiotic anthropology comes from Michael Silverstein who i understand is super important but i have only scratched the surface of cos his writing is all in papers + i'm not hugely drawn to linguistic stuff
+second one is about media. both v theoretical and basically take all sorts of big name theory things and give them their proper measure. his ethnographic work is about ecotourism and quechua. - that sort of semiotic anthropology comes from Michael Silverstein who i understand is super important but i have only scratched the surface of cos his writing is all in papers + i'm not hugely drawn to linguistic stuff

 - Guattari notably gets into Peirce against Saussure. he's the one who got me into it. like a lot of semioticians he's v concerned with taking non-linguistic modes seriously. this is like the whole issue between psychoanalysis and institutional psychotherapy right. because psychoanalysis can't treat schizophrenics/psychotics basically by tautology. they're people language isn't a successful means of access to. so Guattari is super into stuff like "new matters of expression" (fucking, molding clay and stuff, music). and the revolutionary project of composing collective subjectivity.

-- the problem with Guattari is that he's insane and impossible to read. so i recommend Maurizio Lazzarato's Signs and Machines,4 which is more recent and takes up Guattari, Bakhtin, semiotics partly to criticize the language-centrism of dumb continental lefties still living in the shadow of structuralism.
+which is more recent and takes up Guattari, Bakhtin, semiotics partly to criticize the language-centrism of dumb continental lefties still living in the shadow of structuralism. - but like Guattari himself still well worth getting into.
+A

-- then there's this whole set of people working after Sebeok in philosophy or biosemiotics.
+both from the period when he was doing Peirce and Hjelmslev stuff. - then there's this whole set of people working after Sebeok in philosophy or biosemiotics.
 John Deely is the one who traces it back to Poinsot and articulates it metaphysically. he thinks the real postmodernism is semiotics and we can inaugurate a new age of philosophy beyond the idealism that still is effectively the norm. programmatic, kinda cute.

 - Jesper Hoffmeyer is a major biosemiotics figure whose book Biosemiotics from 2008? i have started to check out. i think that's probably the place to start for that.

-- also in anthropology i think this book How Forests Think7 comes out of the narrow ontological turn (Latour/Descola/Viveiros de Castro) but tries to re-anchor it in semiotics. and that's definitely a project i believe in so a relevant reference point but i'm not sure yet whether the book is actually super insightful
+comes out of the narrow ontological turn (Latour/Descola/Viveiros de Castro) but tries to re-anchor it in semiotics. and that's definitely a project i believe in so a relevant reference point but i'm not sure yet whether the book is actually super insightful - music. i read this book by Gary Tomlinson, A Million Years of

-- music. i read this book by Gary Tomlinson, A Million Years of Music,8 about human evolution. which tries to give a music centric narrative as an alternative to the language centric one and references Peirce to do it. however i don't think it actually has a good grasp on it, and a lot of it is spent going over the annoying scientist literature on human evolution and showing it's stupid. i don't like reading abt stupid things. so kinda a middling book.
+about human evolution. which tries to give a music centric narrative as an alternative to the language centric one and references Peirce to do it. however i don't think it actually has a good grasp on it, and a lot of it is spent going over the annoying scientist literature on human evolution and showing it's stupid. i don't like reading abt stupid things. so kinda a middling book. - however i just got ahold of this book by Naomi Cumming, The

-- however i just got ahold of this book by Naomi Cumming, The Sonic Self,9 which seems pretty cool. at some point i will have it scanned.
+which seems pretty cool. at some point i will have it scanned.

 so to recap